christophihl/startupengineer/content/_repos/dat_sci/04_dat_wra.md

 </section>

 ***
-3.3 `Adding Flags` (feature engineering): Add a column that equals to `TRUE` if model contains the word strive and filter by that:
+3.3 `Adding Flags` (feature engineering): Add a column that equals to `TRUE` if model contains the word "strive" and filter by that:

 <section class="hide">
 <pre><code class="r">bike_orderlines_tbl %>%